Mexico in the OTI Festival 1983

 Mexico was represented at the OTI Festival 1983 with the song "Compás de espera", written by Amparo Rubín, and performed by María Medina.
-The Mexican participating broadcaster, Televisa, selected its entry through a national selection with several phases.
-The song was not among the top-five places revealed.
+The Mexican participating broadcaster, Televisa, selected its entry through a national televised competition with several phases.
+The song, that was performed in position 14, was not among the top-five places revealed.

 National stage

-Televisa held a national selection with four televised qualifying rounds, two semi-finals, and a final to select its entry for the 12th edition of the OTI Festival.
+Televisa held a national competition with four televised qualifying rounds, two semi-finals, and a final to select its entry for the 12th edition of the OTI Festival.
 This twelfth edition of the National OTI Festival featured 28 songs in the qualifying rounds, twelve in the semi-finals, and six in the final.
-In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, and Breakout Artist among all the competing artist.
+The top-three entries were awarded at the end.
+In addition to the general competition, awards were also given for Best Male Performer, Best Female Performer, Best Musical Arrangement, and Breakout Artist among all the competing artists.

 The shows were held at Teatro de la Ciudad in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2.
 The musical director was Chucho Ferrrer, who conducted the orchestra when required.